Inebilizumab: History

 Inebilizumab was created from the research led by Thomas Tedder at Cellective Therapeutics, and development was continued by Viela Bio and MedImmune.

 Inebilizumab was approved for medical use in the United States in June 2020.

-The effectiveness of inebilizumab for the treatment of NMOSD was demonstrated in a clinical study (NCT02200770) of 230 adult participants that evaluated the efficacy and safety of intravenous inebilizumab.
+The effectiveness of inebilizumab for the treatment of neuromyelitis optica spectrum disorder was demonstrated in a clinical study (NCT02200770) of 230 adult participants that evaluated the efficacy and safety of intravenous inebilizumab.
 In the trial, 213 of the 230 participants had antibodies against AQP4 (anti-AQP4 antibody positive).
-During the 197-day study, the risk of an NMOSD relapse in the 161 anti-AQP4 antibody positive participants who were treated with inebilizumab was reduced by 77% when compared to the placebo treatment group.
+During the 197-day study, the risk of an neuromyelitis optica spectrum disorder relapse in the 161 anti-AQP4 antibody positive participants who were treated with inebilizumab was reduced by 77% when compared to the placebo treatment group.
 There was no evidence of a benefit in participants who were anti-AQP4 antibody negative.
 The primary efficacy endpoint was the time to the onset of the first adjudicated relapse on or before study day 197 evaluated by a blinded, independent, adjudication committee, who determined whether the attack met protocol-defined criteria.
 The trial was conducted at 82 sites in 24 countries (including the United States) in North and South America, Europe, Africa, Asia and Australia.

-The U.S. Food and Drug Administration (FDA) granted the application for inebilizumab orphan drug designation and granted approval of Uplizna to Viela Bio.
+The US Food and Drug Administration granted the application for inebilizumab orphan drug designation and granted approval of Uplizna to Viela Bio.

 Society and culture

 Legal status

-In November 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Uplizna, intended for the treatment of adults with neuromyelitis optica spectrum disorders (NMOSD) who are anti-aquaporin 4 immunoglobulin G (AQP4-IgG) seropositive.
-The applicant for this medicinal product is Viela Bio.
-Inebilizumab was approved for medical use in the European Union in April 2022.
+Inebilizumab was approved for medical use in the United States in June 2020.

+Inebilizumab was authorized for medical use in the European Union in April 2022, and in Canada in December 2023.

 Names

-Inebilizumab is the international nonproprietary name (INN) and the United States Adopted Name (USAN).
+Inebilizumab is the international nonproprietary name and the United States Adopted Name.